mattermost/mmctl/docs/mmctl_plugin_add.rst

 ::

-  -h, --help   help for add
+  -f, --force   overwrite a previously installed plugin with the same ID, if any -h, --help    help for add

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~